sogaiu/janet-ex-as-tests/doc_test-writing-tips.md

 `(def a 1)` will be executed during testing.

-However, if a comment block has no usages/tests (i.e. no expected values indicated), the forms within the comment block will NOT be executed.
+However, if a comment block has no tests (i.e. no expected values indicated), the forms within the comment block will NOT be executed.
 Thus, for the following:

 ```janet
 (comment